 Taking over from a founder-CEO: Why it goes wrong and how to get it right

-If you’ve ever been a founder, or worked in a thriving founder-led company you’ll know that the person who started it has a special and unique relationship with a company.
+If you’ve ever experienced a thriving founder-led company you’ll know that the person who started it has a special and unique relationship with a company.
 It runs much deeper than their formal CEO job title and responsibilities.

 If a succession only happens at the level of the formal responsibilities of a CEO, and this deeper connection is not also given special attention there are some predictable and potentially disastrous consequences.

-Fortunately it’s possible to make this deeper level part of the succession process, allowing the founder to truly move on in a way that’s natural for them, and for the incoming CEO to find flow in their new role.
+Fortunately, it’s possible to tend to this deeper level as part of the succession process, allowing a founder to truly move on in a way that’s natural for them, and for an incoming leader to find flow in their new role.

-A useful lens to look at the special role of founders
+A handy lens to look at the special role of founders

 Alongside their formal leadership role as CEO, there’s a separate, vital role that a founder plays.
-Think of it as a creative and energy-giving role which holds the entire initiative together.
+Think of it as a creative and energy-giving role which binds the initiative together.
 Peter Koenig who has been studying this phenomenon for many years calls it the ‘role of source’.